William-Karkegi/X-Reply-Assistant/README.md

 ## Usage

-1. Navigate to Twitter
+1. Navigate to X
 2. Click on a tweet to reply
 3. Use the emotion buttons or custom input to generate a reply

 ## Contributing

-We welcome contributions to the Twitter Reply Assistant!
+We welcome contributions to the X Reply Assistant!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details on how to get started.

 ## License